bahaidev/textbrowser/README.md

     at the root of TextBrowser.

 1. Change paths.
-The path prefix `node_modules/textbrowser` in your `index.html` and `textbrowser.appcache` will need to be stripped in this environment.
+The path prefix `node_modules/textbrowser` in your `index.html` will need to be stripped in this environment.
 You will also need to change the `languages` property in the `resources/user.js` call to the *TextBrowser* constructor to point to `languages-tb.json` instead of `languages.json` or otherwise supply